HLL Lifecare: History

 HLL currently has 220 pathology labs, 47 imaging centres and 6 labs under the brand name Hindlabs.
 It runs a total of 253 pharmacies across India.
 HLL runs a subsidiary with the name of HLL Infra Tech Services Ltd. In 2020-21 the company reported a turnover of ₹5,081 crore.

 In 2022 due to growing cases of stroke, the cabinet gave permission to have a collaboration with HLL Lifecare to build a hub and spoke model at various primary health centres (PHCs) for the required treatment.

-HLL Divestment Bid
+HLL divestment bid

 On 8 January 2018, the Government of India approved the privatisation of HLL Lifecare.
 But the Ministry of Health and Family Welfare and the Government of Kerala has opposed the Union Government's plan for disinvestment of HLL Lifecare Limited.

 In 2021, the Central Government eventually finalized its plans to divest its whole stake in the company which will make it a private company.

-The Finance Ministry’s Department of Investment and Public Asset Management (DIPAM) on November 14, 2021 revealed a large portion of the company's business comes from central government projects.
+The Finance Ministry's Department of Investment and Public Asset Management (DIPAM) on 14 November 2021, revealed a large portion of the company's business comes from central government projects.